letsencrypt/cp-cps/CP-CPS.md

 ### 4.9.9 On-line revocation/status checking availability

-Revocation information is made available for all Subscriber Certificates via OCSP.
-Revocation information may be made available for Subordinate CA certificates via OCSP.
+ISRG may provide revocation information via OCSP for Subscriber Certificates and/or Subordinate CA certificates, though ISRG makes no commitment to doing so.

 ### 4.9.10 On-line revocation checking requirements

-ISRG provides OCSP responses in compliance with Baseline Requirements Section 4.9.10.
+No stipulation.

 ### 4.9.11 Other forms of revocation advertisements available

-ISRG allows for OCSP stapling.
+No stipulation.

 ### 4.9.12 Special requirements re key compromise